Real Geeks Review (2026): CRM and IDX for Agents Who Want to Rank on Google

 CRM and Lead Management

-The CRM is clean and learnable.
-Most agents are productive within the first week, which is a meaningful advantage over platforms that require dedicated onboarding calls to configure.
+From what I could tell during the trial period, the CRM is clean and learnable — most agents appear to reach a productive level within the first week or two, which is a meaningful advantage over platforms that require multiple onboarding calls just to configure basic workflows.
 Lead routing, contact management, activity logging, and follow-up reminders are all handled well.

 The automation layer uses rule-based drip campaigns — sequences that fire on a schedule or based on defined triggers.
 This works well for consistent follow-up across a large database, but it does not adapt based on lead behavior the way Lofty's Smart Campaigns do.
 If a lead clicks every listing you send but never calls, the system does not automatically escalate your outreach — you have to build that logic yourself.